SoftHu/tos_avg/En/QuestStartTalkENode_1738566732211423.md

 Hello, &lbrace;playername&rbrace; and &lbrace;npc.4101&rbrace;!
 I heard you were planning to settle in &lbrace;location.13&rbrace;.
-I'm glad you found a stable and happy home.
+I'm glad you found a stable, happy place to call home.
 When you worship at these shrines, the gods will protect you and grant you the power of teleportation.